Four Big Ideas at 4: The Drake Treasure, The Theory of Moral Sentiments, Contexts for Cooperation, Wellsprings of Counsel

 Promise

 Promise Tewogbola is a Christian writer, behavioral economic researcher and author of several books.
-He's currently pursuing his Ph.D. in Applied Psychology.
+He has a master's degree in Public Health and a Ph.D. in Applied Psychology.